 These glorious Mason Kings

 Each thankful Brother sings,

-Who to its Zenith rais'd the Art,

 And to all Nations did impart

-The useful Skill: For from the Temple sine,
+The useful Skill: For from the Temple

+fine,

 To ev'ry Land,

-And foreign Strand, (Design;
+And foreign Strand,

-The Crastsmen march'd, and taught the Grand
+The Craftsmen march'd, and taught the

+Grand Design;

 Of which the Kings, with mighty Peers,

 And learned Men, were Overseers.

-Diana's TEMPLE next,
+Diana's Temple next,

 In Lesser Asia fixt;

 And Babylon's proud Walls, the Seat

 Of Nebuchadnezar the Great;

 The Tomb of Mausolus, the Carian King;

 With many a Pile

 Of lofty Style

 In Africa and Greater Asia, sing,

 In Greece, in Sicily, and Rome,

 That had those Nations overcome.

-Then fing Augustus too,
+Then sing Augustus too,

-The Gen'ral Master true,
+The Gen ral Master true,

-Who by VITRUPIUS did refine
+Who by Vitruvius did refine

 And spread the Masons Grand Design

-Thro' North and West; till ancient Britons
+Thro' North and West; till ancient Britons chose

-The Royal Art (chose
+The Royal Art

+In ev'ry Part.

 In ev'ry Part,

 And Roman Architecture could disclose;

-Until the Sarons warlike Rage
+Until the Saxons warlike Rage

 Destroy'd the Skill of many an Age.

 At length the Gothick Style

 Prevail'd in Britain's Isle,

 When Masons Grand Design reviv'd,

 And in their well form'd Lodges thriv'd,

 Tho' not as formerly in Roman Days:

 Yet sing the Fanes

-Of Sarons, Danes, (the Praise
+Of Saxons, Danes,

-Of Scots, Ulelch, Itis; but sing sirst
+Of Scots, Welch, Irish; but sing first the

+Praise
-Of Athelstan and Edwin Prince,

-Our Master of great Insluence.
+Of Athelstan and Edwin Prince, Our Master of great Influence.
+XI.

-And eke the BOTHEN BingsThe British Mason sings;
+And eke the Norman Kings

+The British Mason sings:

 Till Roman Style revived there,

 And British Crowns united were

-In learned JAMES, a Mason King, who rais'd
+In learned James, a Mason King, who rais'd

 Fine Heaps of Stones

-By INIGO JONES,
+By Inigo Jones,

-That rival'd wife PALLADIO, justly prais'd
+That rival'd wise Palladio, justly prais'd

 In Italy, and Britain too,

 For Architecture firm and true.

 And thence in ev'ry Reign

 Did Masonry obtain

 With Kings, the Noble and the Wise,

 Whose Fame resounding to the Skies,

 Excites the present Age in Lodge to join,

-And Aprons wear
+And Aprons wear,

 With Skill and Care,

 To raise the Masons ancient Grand Design,

 And to revive th' Augustan Style

 In many an artful glorious Pile.

+XIII.
 From henceforth ever sing

 The Craftsman and the King,

-With Peerry and Musick sweet
+With Poetry and Musick sweet

 Resound their Harmony compleat;

 And with Geometry in skilful Hand,

 Due Homage pay,

-Without Delay, (Grand:
+Without Delay,

-To Wharton's noble Duke our Master
+To Wharton's noble Duke our Master Grand

 He rules the Free-born Sons of Art,

 By Love and Friendship, Hand and Heart.

 Who can rehearse the Praise,

 In soft Poetick Lays,

 Or solid Prose, of Masons true,

-Whose Are transcends the common View?
+Whose Art transcends the common View?

 Their Secrets, ne'er to Strangers yet expos'd,

 Preserv'd shall be

 By Masons Free,

 And only to the ancient Lodge disclos'd;

 Because they're kept in Masons Heart

 By Brethren of the Royal Art.